HMS Ganges mast: Use in training

 Outside of the compulsory training exercise, boys were free to ascend the mast as a leisure activity or could join the team who manned the yards for ceremonial occasions.
 On such occasions one boy would be selected to stand on the button, reached by means of a 15 ft climb up the mast itself from the top gallant trestle tree and by use of the 2 ft 6 in lightning conductor as a handhold.
-Those selected were known as "button boys" and received a coin from the commander Ganges.
+Those selected were known as "button boys" and received a coin from the commander of Ganges.

 Fatality

 At 3:15 pm on 6 October 1928, 15-year-old boy seaman Alfred Hickman fell to his death from the mast.
 Hickman was using the mast during leisure time with a number of other boys and was attempting to make his first climb to the button.
 He fell and grabbed a rope to restrain his fall.
 Hickman suffered a bad friction burn and released the rope, which carried him beyond the edge of the safety net, falling to the ground.
 An orphan with no known family, he was buried by the navy at St Mary's Church, Shotley.

 The accident was mentioned in the House of Commons by Labour MP Ernest Thurtle who questioned, in light of the death, whether mast climbing remained an essential part of naval training in the era of steamships.
 The conservative government's First Lord of the Admiralty William Bridgeman replied that he was aware of the incident and was considering if additional precautions should be taken.
 Labour MP and former RN lieutenant-commander, Joseph Kenworthy asked that mast climbing not be reduced as he considered the Navy already carried out too much infantry drill.
 Bridgeman replied that he had yet to investigate the accident.

-The navy continued to use mast climbing at Ganges until its closure in 1976.
-The Royal Navy Communications Branch Museum notes that no other boys, of the thousands who climbed the mast, died and found no record of any serious injuries being sustained.
+The navy continued to use mast climbing at Ganges until its closure in 1976 and the mast was last manned on 6 June.
+The Royal Navy Communications Branch Museum notes that no other boys, of the estimated 150,000 who climbed the mast, died and found no record of any serious injuries being sustained.